Convergence theorems on multi-dimensional homogeneous quantum walks: Definition of quantum walks and their regularity

 In many cases, $D_i$ stands for the position observable.
 However, Definition \ref {definition: QWs} allows us to treat quantum walks in more flexible manner.
-The distribution given by $E$ can correspond to other quantum mechanical observables like momentum.
+The self-adjoint operator $D_i$ can be other quantum mechanical observables like momentum.